AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/bestiary/beast/goat.md

 "ac": !!int "10"
 "hp": !!int "4"
 "hit_dice": "1d8"
+"modifier": !!int "0"
 "stats":
   - !!int "12"
   - !!int "10"
   - !!int "11"
   - !!int "2"
   - !!int "10"
   - !!int "5"
 "speed": "40 ft."
 "senses": "passive Perception 10"
 "languages": ""
 "cr": "0"
 "traits":
-- "desc": "If the goat moves at least 20 feet straight toward a target and then hits\
+  - "desc": "If the goat moves at least 20 feet straight toward a target and then\
-    \ it with a ram attack on the same turn, the target takes an extra 2 (1d4) bludgeoning\
+      \ hits it with a ram attack on the same turn, the target takes an extra 2 (d4)\
-    \ damage.
-If the target is a creature, it must succeed on a DC 10 Strength saving\
+      \ bludgeoning damage.
+If the target is a creature, it must succeed on a DC 10\
-    \ throw or be knocked [prone](03%20-%20Player%20Log%20&%20Handouts/Mechanics/CLI/rules/conditions.md#Prone)."
+      \ Strength saving throw or be knocked [prone](03.PlayerLog&Handouts/Mechanics/CLI/rules/conditions.md#Prone)."
     "name": "Charge"
   - "desc": "The goat has advantage on Strength and Dexterity saving throws made against\
-    \ effects that would knock it [prone](03%20-%20Player%20Log%20&%20Handouts/Mechanics/CLI/rules/conditions.md#Prone)."
+      \ effects that would knock it [prone](03.PlayerLog&Handouts/Mechanics/CLI/rules/conditions.md#Prone)."
     "name": "Sure-Footed"
 "actions":
   - "desc": "Melee Weapon Attack: +3 to hit, reach 5 ft., one target.
-Hit: 3 (1d4\
+Hit: 3\
-    \ + 1) bludgeoning damage."
+      \ (1d4 + 1) bludgeoning damage."
     "name": "Ram"
 "source":
   - "MM"
+  - "CoS"
+  - "PotA"
+  - "SKT"
+  - "ToA"
+  - "WDMM"
+  - "GoS"
   - "BGDIA"
+  - "IDRotF"
-"image": "03%20-%20Player%20Log%20&%20Handouts/Mechanics/CLI/bestiary/beast/token/goat.webp"
+"image": "03.PlayerLog&Handouts/Mechanics/CLI/bestiary/beast/token/goat.webp"
 ```
 ^statblock